shaharoded/Siamese-Neural-Networks-One-Shot-Image-Recognition/README.md

 ## Results

-This problem is not very well predicted by this model, which tends to overfit.
+The problem is not very well predicted by this model, which tends to overfit.
 Our best attempt reached 73.9% accuracy on the test set.
 We found that:
 - Augmentation on the data helps, as this is a very small dataset.
+The functionality to do so with affine noise exists in train().
 - Regularization is a MUST, but with L2 and not Dropout.
 - Using the original image size (250X250) with slight increase to the architecture helps.